Leafwing-Studios/asm-docs/docs/overview/thematics.md

 - Starcraft Zerg

 ## What's the emotional message we're trying to send?

 - nature is weird and wonderful
-- enviromental sustainability and robustness are key
+- environmental sustainability and robustness are key
 - we can shape the world if we choose to, and build something worthwhile
 - the proper incentives and a light touch can create incredible systems

 # Constraints

 - no humans
 - no single, living characters
 - must be easily contrasted to Factorio
 - tiny scale
 - no brutal violence
-- enviromental storytelling only
+- environmental storytelling only

 # Key Uncertainties

 - what art style are we looking for?
 - how are units animated?
 - how 2D or 3D do we want our world to be?